 Useful Notes: Euro Footy

 As in the United Kingdom, football in the rest of Europe is organised along similar lines, though few countries outside England have as large a league structure, most having only two professional leagues before splitting into regional and amateur leagues.
 European Football is organized, administered and regulated by the Union of European Football Associations (UEFA), which is a union of the governing football associations of each European country, and is directly under FIFA as one of its member continental federations.
 Europe's top national football teams are Spain, the Netherlands, Germany, England, Portugal, Italy and France, and they tend to be consistently among the favourites for both European and Worldwide tournaments.
 They also tend to usually win them (particularly Germany, Italy and more recently Spain), though exceptions can happen, such as Greece's shock victory in the 2004 European Championships.
-The top-ranked leagues, as of the 2015–16 season, are (in order) Spain's La Liga, Germany's Bundesliga, the English Premier League, Italy's Serie A, the French Ligue 1, Portuguese Liga, Russian Premier League, Ukrainian Premier League, Dutch Eredivisie, Romanian Liga I and the Turkish Süper Lig.
+The top-ranked leagues, as of the 2015–16 season, are (in order) Spain's La Liga, Germany's Bundesliga, the English Premier League, Italy's Serie A, Portugal's Primeira Liga, the French Ligue 1, the Russian Premier League, the Ukrainian Premier League, the Belgian Pro League, the Dutch Eredivisie, and the Turkish Süper Lig.
 The major European football tournaments are:

 partly on World War II history and partly on the German win over the Dutch in 1974.
 Their own bogey team is Italy, with Germany never having won a competitive match against the Italian side.